erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 In the end, when there are no more instructions left, there MUST be only one item left on the stack.

+## Instructions & Parameters

+A single instruction is defined by one or multiple substitution rules and its parameters.

+Each instruction MAY have one or more parameters.
+The parameters values MUST be situated in the witness.
+The parameter values MUST NOT be taken from the stack.

+That makes it different from the helper function parameters that MAY come from the stack or MAY come from the witness.

 ## Substitution rules

+A substitution rule is applied to the stack.
+It replaces zero, one or multiple stack items with a single one.

 Here is an example substitution rule.
 The current instruction is named `INSTR1`.